 When you use credit it is very important to do so in a responsible way.
-If you have found that you have more debt than you can handle and it is affecting your life, you may need some help in repairing your credit.
+If you have found that you have more debt than you can handle and it is affecting your life, you may need some help in repairing your credit by adding authorized user to credit card.
 This brief credit repair guide will help you to improve it by providing some tips about where to begin fixing your credit.

 What is Your Credit Score?

 The first step to repairing your credit is to know exactly how healthy it is.
 You should request your detailed credit report with a FICO credit score.
 It will give you a thorough history of the credit accounts you use.
 This will help you know if you have any financial debts that you have to take care of to improve your credit score.
 Also, if you notice anything on your report that seems inaccurate, you should report it to the credit bureau right away.

 Contact Your Creditors